MANISH-K-07/Research/IEEEXplore-Paper-Info.md

 Traditional crowdfunding suffers from issues of trust, lack of transparency, and full control by intermediaries.
 This paper proposes an Ethereum-based smart-contract system in which donors can contribute funds securely, track every transaction, and vote on fund utilization requests made by organizations.
 The smart contract enforces all rules automatically — ensuring decentralization, transparency, and fraud prevention — without relying on any centralized authority.

-📄 Full paper is available in this repository under [IEEEXplore-Research-Paper.pdf](https://github.com/MANISH-K-07/Research/blob/main/IEEEXplore-Research-Paper.pdf).
+👉🏻 Full paper is available in this repository under [IEEEXplore-Research-Paper.pdf](https://github.com/MANISH-K-07/Research/blob/main/IEEEXplore-Research-Paper.pdf).

+👉🏻 Smart Contract can be viewed under [SmartContract.sol](https://github.com/MANISH-K-07/Research/blob/main/SmartContract.sol).

 ---
 🧠 Key Highlights